PixelatedPope/pixelatedpope.com/_posts/2022-07-26-the-hook-pattern.md

 Hey GameMakers! <br/><br/>As projects get bigger and more complex, we often find ourselves wanting to add the same features and functionality of one object to many other objects.
 Maybe this object is movable, that object is collidable.
 This object can be paused, that object is depth sorted.
 Sometimes these elements can be less about what the object’s core behavior is, but rather tiny additional features that you may want an object to support.
 Like an object who can “flash” when damaged or when interacted with in some way, or an object who can read input from the player.

+{: .box-note}
+**Update 8 / 17 / 2022** Found an issue with the flash hook logic.
+Updated the tutorial accordingly.

 ### Parenting

 Our first instinct as Gamemaker developers when encountering an issue like this is to use parenting.
 Using parenting we build long chains of object types that inherit from one another, and at the end we get these very complex leaf nodes that are a combination of everyone that came before them.
 You might end up with a hierarchy that looks like this: